polterguy/polterguy.github.io/documentation/magic.deploy/index.md

 The IP address above needs to be the IP address of your VPS.
 After you've executed the above, you'll be asked for your root password on your VPS instance.
-Notice, if you are using Windows you can use Putty, and/or if you're using DigitalOcean use their web based terminal interface as an alternative.
-Then clone the entire project into your VPS server using the following command.
+Notice, if you are using Windows you can use Putty, and/or if you're using DigitalOcean you can use their web based terminal interface as an alternative.
+When you have successfully logged into your VPS instance you can clone the entire project into your VPS server using the following command.

 ```
 git clone https://github.com/polterguy/magic.deploy.git